WHO WE ARE

 We strongly believe that regenerative, holistic agriculture practices have a large-scale impact on the conservation of our natural resources.
 We have seen our systems and efforts greatly improve the soil and forage quality, water catchment and infiltration, and wildlife habitat.
-Our relationship with people and our community is of great importance to us.
+Our relationship with the people of our community is of great importance to us.
 We are energized by sustainable agriculture design and love to teach others about what we do.

-We focused on producing broilers and laying hens in the early years, but have now expanded to turkeys, ducks, guineas, and grass-fed beef.
+We focused on producing broilers and laying hens in the early years, but have now expanded to turkeys and grass-fed beef.
 We are a direct farm-to-market producer committed to the idea that local is better.
 All of our products are sold within a 150 miles radius to farmers markets, restaurants, and individuals/families.
 We enjoy harvesting wild game, spend lots of time in our garden, plant an incredible amount of native and edible trees, all the while constantly brainstorming and implementingland restoration practices.

 Parker Creek Ranch's business and production models are always evolving.
 Our farm has overcome enormous obstacles by staying committed, focusing on our goals and the overall bigger picture.
 There is nowhere else we would rather be and nothing we want to do more.

 - Generate a healthy profit from the land in order to support our family and invest in things we believe in.

 - Manage the land holistically - care for the soil, water, plants, animals and people.